 Zinc oxide treatments can help treat and prevent diaper rash by

 - Forming a protective layer on the skin

 - Protecting against the enzymes found in feces

 - Protecting and soothing irritated skin, allowing it to heal naturally

 To apply DESITIN® products, use your fingers to apply a thick layer covering the entire diaper area as if you were frosting a cake—even to areas that may not look irritated, since irritation may not always be visible to the naked eye.
 Try to avoid touching irritated skin more often than necessary.

 Don’t be concerned about using too much.
 You can apply as much DESITIN® Maximum Strength Original Paste or DESITIN® Rapid Relief Cream as needed, and as often as necessary.

-- dress your baby in a soft, loose-fitting garments
+- Dress your baby in soft, loose-fitting garments

 - Dry your baby thoroughly after bathing, with special attention to folds and creases in the skin